 Use of lasers has transformed not only dentistry, but the entire medical world.
 Lasers have many enormous benefits, and there are a great many types of laser, each devised for a specific purpose.
-At Softouch Dental Care in Oakton, Virginia, we use lasers in cosmetic dentistry and general dentistry.
-We have both a soft tissue laser and a hard tissue laser.
-We use them to:

 - Reshape teeth